aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 There're several guidelines for improving Ajax:

-- Reduce the number of requests you make, either by concatenating files, or by using MXHR.
+- Reduce the number of requests you make, either by concatenating files or by using MXHR.
 - Using Ajax to improve the loading time of pages.